Environment

 For several years, the University has been committed to reducing its greenhouse gas emissions and, in 2024, began compiling its first Greenhouse Gas Emissions Report.
 It promotes sustainable transportation and is gradually replacing its vehicles with electric or hybrid models.
 In terms of building management, the focus has been on energy efficiency and the transition to sustainable systems for several years.
 The University is also committed to responsible waste management and promotes biodiversity by reorienting its green space management practices.

-Sustainable transportation
+Sustainable Transportation

 Building on the sustainable mobility package already in place at the institution, the University has committed, as part of the Master Plan for Ecological Transition, to promoting and encouraging sustainable transportation among its staff and students.
 Several types of initiatives have been launched:

-• Large-scale campus improvement projects: Based on a comprehensive assessment of all its sites both in and outside Montpellier, the institution has planned the installation of bicycle parking facilities to meet the needs of the university community.
+• Large-scale campus development projects: Based on a comprehensive assessment of all its sites both in and outside Montpellier, the institution has planned the installation of bicycle parking facilities to meet the needs of the university community.

 • The gradual replacement of internal-combustion-engine service vehicles with electric vehicles or other modes of transportation, such as cargo bikes.
 This long-term initiative demonstrates a genuine commitment to contributing to changes in mobility and moving toward lower-carbon transportation.